jae1e/CarND-Behavioral-Cloning/README.md

 ## Model Architecture
 Model architecture were composed like below.
 Filter of convolution layers used 3 x 3 size and same padding.
 ReLu activation were applied in each convolution and dense layers, except the last dense layer.
-2 x 2 Max pooling was applied after convolution layers, and two dropout layers with 25% data drop out were included to prevent overfitting.
+2 x 2 Max pooling was applied after convolution layers.
+To prevent overfitting, two dropout layers dropping 25% of data were included.

 Layer (type)                    | Output Shape        |  Param count
 --------------------------------|---------------------|--------------